 Want to live like you’re on vacation every day?
 It might be easier than you think.
 Of course, we all have responsibilities, jobs and bills that need tending to, but what if you’re overlooking what really matters when it comes to crafting a life that feels less stressful and more uplifting?

-You might not be able to jet-set constantly, but you can incorporate daily rituals that bring rejuvenation, adventure and perspective to your day-to-day and help you let things go in order to make space for what brings you joy.
+You might not be able to jet-set constantly, but you can incorporate daily rituals that bring rejuvenation, adventure and perspective to your day-to-day and make space for what brings you joy.
 You don’t need a passport for that.

 Here are a few ways to upgrade your daily routine and live your best travel lifestyle every day.